jayc3-3/EasyPyGame/README.md

 "height" sets the height of the window (Int)

-"resizable" defines if the window should be resizable or not (Bool)
+"resizable" defines if the window should be resizable or not (Boolean)

 "title" defines the title of the created window (String)